exwm/yt_clipper/readme.md

 ## Markup Script Change Log

 - v0.0.74:

-  - Use with `v3.1.0` of the installation.
+  - Use with `v3.1.0` of the `clipper script` installation.
+See [Clipper Script Installation](#clipper-script-installation).
-  - Fix bug with crop y direction offset not accounting for variable video padding.
+  - Fix bug with crop y direction offset sometimes not accounting for variable video padding.

 - v0.0.73:

   - Use with `v3.1.0` of the installation.
 Reinstall if necessary.
-See [Clipper Script Installation](#clipper-script-installation).
   - Add jumping to next/previous marker or marker pair with **ctrl+LeftArrow**/**ctrl+RightArrow**.
     - Jumps to next or previous marker when no marker pair is selected.
     - When a marker pair is selected, selects the next or previous pair and jumps to its start marker.